alexKleider/debk/README.md

 Finally, set up an environment.
 From within the project directory:
 _prompt>_ **virtualenv -p python3 venv**
+Activate the environment:
 _prompt>_ **source venv/bin/activate**
-To exit the environment (when done) the command to use is simply:
+When done, you exit the environment with the following command:
 _prompt>_ **deactivate**
+... but don't do it now!
+pip install -r requirements.text

+Now we are ready to begin-
+To do so you'll need to be familiar with the DefaultChartOfAccounts which can be edited to suit your purposes.
+Rather than editing it, you might want instead to create copies for specific entities and customize each as described further down.
 Usage:
 _prompt>_ **./src/menu.py**

 Most of the functionality is found in _src/debk.py_ although entity creation is handled by _src/entities.py_.
 A menu driven user interface is provided by the _src/menu.py_ module.
 The next level down menu driven interface is provided by _src/workwith.py_.
+_src/money.py_ provides regex support for reading money values.
 There is also a _src/config.py_ dependency.
 A test suite is found under the _tests_ directory.  _debk.d/defaultChartOfAccounts_ provides a suggested chart of accounts (aka ledger) which can be edited to suit your own needs.
 Indentation is for readability only.
 Comments are not permitted.
-A copy must be placed in the _debk.d_ directory discussed in the next paragraph.
+A copy must exist in the _debk.d_ directory discussed in the next paragraph.
-_prompt>_ **cp debk.d/defaultChartOfAccounts**  \
-                        **/var/opt/debk.d/defaultChartOfAccounts**
 A leading white space stripped version of this file is treated as a CSV file so apart from the leading white space, it must conform to the format of a CSV file.

 ## Persistent Storage

 The system depends on the existence of a _debk.d_ directory found under a 'home' directory specified by config.DEFAULTS['home'].
-By default this is set to _/var/opt_.
-It must be populated with a _defaultChartOfAccounts_ file, an example of which can be copied from _debk/debk.d/_ as described above.
+By default this is set to _~/debk/debk.d_ which is populated with a _defaultChartOfAccounts_ file.
+If you change this default, be sure to copy this file into it.

 ## Entities